Albuquerque robotics team headed to world championships in Houston

 ALBUQUERQUE, N.M.
-(KRQE) – Local robotics team, Enigma robotics, is headed to the world championships.
+(KRQE) – Local robotics team, Enigma robotics, is headed to the world championships in Houston.
 The team made up of homeschoolers and public school students from around Albuquerque, has eight members ages 12 to 18.
-They will compete in the world championships in Houston next week competing against more than 160 teams.

 Story continues below